-‘How to Die Alone,’ ‘Bel-Air’ and Other Black Shows That Got Canceled Too Soon
+‘Watson,’ ‘The Vince Staples Show’ and Other Black Shows That Were Canceled Too Soon

-It seems like every other week, we’re getting news of one of our favorite shows saying sayonara to our small screens thanks to mergers or budget cuts or any number of reasons (looking at you, specifically “Rap Sh!t,” “Truth Be Told,” and “Love Life”).
-This not only makes for upset fans who already found themselves attached to these short-lived characters, but it also serves an injustice to the aforementioned characters’ storylines and arcs as we’ll never get closure or a proper send-off to their sagas.
+It seems like every other week, we’re getting news of one of our favorite shows saying sayonara to our small screens thanks to mergers, budget cuts or any number of reasons (looking at you, specifically “Watson” and “The Vince Staples Show”).
+This not only upsets fans who have already become attached to these short-lived characters, but it also serves as an injustice to the aforementioned characters’ storylines and arcs, as we’ll never get closure or a proper send-off to their sagas.

 Video will return here when scrolled back into view